Last updated May. 19, 2023 by Charles Zemub

 Whooshkaa offers its services in three packages; Semi-Pro, Pro, and Business packages.
 The Semi-Pro is priced at $29/month and is more suitable for beginner podcasters who are just starting.
 This plan allows you to host up to two podcast shows, 10,000 monthly listens 2 hours of automated transcription and many more advanced features.

-The Pro Plan costs $99/month, contains all that is present in the previous plan plus additional 3 podcast shows and 15,000 monthly listens.
+The Pro Plan costs $99/month, and contains all that is present in the previous plan plus additional 3 podcast shows and 15,000 monthly listens.
 This plan is perfect for small teams or podcasters with a large audience base.

 The Business Plan is strictly meant for brands and businesses.
 It costs a whopping $199/month and comes with even more advanced features to cater to a large audience.